trystan2k/webpack-module-federation-example/README.md

 ### Pros

-- It is was not generated using create-react-app we have access to Webpack configuration.
+- We could still use CRA to generate the project and still be able to setup Module Federation (using CRACO).
 - All apps are in a Monorepo that can also contain libraries (like a design system or shared components)
 - Module federation works as expected

 ### Cons

-- New apps needs to be generated manually or via a custom CLI as we can't use CRA.
+- Still using a beta version of CRA
+- Needed to force resolution of some dependencies

+**It is expected that once CRA v5 gets released, they will work in a plugin to allow Module Federation, so in the long run it will probably be possible to use CRA + Module Federation without the need of any external tool (CRACO, for example)**

 # Steps

-Execute `npm install` to install all dependencies
+Execute `yarn` to install all dependencies

 To start the MFEs in development mode, just execute:

-`npm run develop`
+`yarn develop`

 To build for production execute the command:

-`npm run build`
+`yarn build`

 Once the build is finished, you can start a simple local web server with:

-`npm run start`
+`yarn start`